 Osteopathy treatment plan

 The next stage of osteopathic medicine involves the implementation of a treatment plan.
 Your practitioner will discuss this with you, letting you know how many sessions you'll need and what techniques may be used.

 Your first appointment will last around 45 minutes.
 Subsequent sessions will be shorter, typically lasting for 30-40 minutes.
-The frequency of sessions will depend on the severity of your problem.
-Usually they will begin at weekly intervals, but may be spaced further apart as the condition or problem heals.
+The frequency of sessions will depend on the severity of your problem but the average number of sessions required is around four to five.

 As part of your treatment programme, you may be given exercises to do at home.
 You will also receive advice on how to minimise damage to the body and the impact of the problem.
-It is important to carry out any exercises given, even if they need repeating several times a day.
+It is important to carry out any exercises given, even if they need to be repeated several times a day.